-heterogeneous control [15] [52], correctness[11] [57], schedulability [35] [13], fault tolerance [59] [1], and safety [24] [51] [19].
-This focus is partially due to the fact that control theory, theoretical computer science, and mechanical engineering have been seen as the "core" foundations for CPS research [2][40][53].
+High-quality cyber-physical systems (CPS) require the consideration of a broad range of system qualities.
+A substantial body of literature has proposed methods and tools to address traditional engineering qualities like performance of heterogeneous control [13] [48], correctness[11] [53], fault tolerance [55] [31] [1], and safety [21] [47] [17].
+This is partially due to the fact that control theory, theoretical computer science, and mechanical engineering have been seen as the "core" foundations for CPS research [49] [37] [2].

 Security, however, has received relatively little attention as a systemic quality of CPS.
-As Lee put it in [38], "the term CPS is sometimes confused with 'cybersecurity,' which concerns the confidentiality, integrity and availability of data and has no intrinsic connection with physical processes."
+As Lee put it in [35], "the term CPS is sometimes confused with "cybersecurity," which concerns the confidentiality, integrity and availability of data and has no intrinsic connection with physical processes."
 Indeed, physical processes in CPS complicate reasoning because of the cross-cutting nature of security: sensors and actuators that interact with the physical world may contribute to a composite cyber-physical vulnerability.
-For example, security assurance for a car cannot be confined to its cyber part: the software relies on physical elements, which may be vulnerable to attacks in the physical realm, such as disabling its sensors [7].
-As recent results show, a sensor failure can lead to a larger attack surface since the sensor set produces a larger proportion of compromised data [20].
-These failures can lead to vulnerabilities in life-critical systems, which may be exploited with serious consequences [36].
+For example, security assurance for a car cannot be confined to its cyber part: the software relies on physical elements, which may be vulnerable to attacks in the physical realm, such as disabling the sensors [7].
+As recent results show, a sensor failure can lead to a larger attack surface since the sensor set produces a larger proportion of compromised data [18].
+These failures can lead to vulnerabilities in life-critical systems like modern automobiles, which may be exploited with serious consequences [33].